krzychb/EspSaveCrash/examples.md

 [ExtendedCrashTester](https://github.com/krzychb/EspSaveCrash/blob/master/examples/ExtendedCrashTester/ExtendedCrashTester.ino) is an extended version of [Simple Crash](#simple-crash) above.
 It provides additional functionality:

   * triggers 'write through a pointer to no object' exception
-  * actuates software and hardware WDT - [Watchdog Timer](https://en.wikipedia.org/wiki/Watchdog_timer)
+  * activates software and hardware WDT - [Watchdog Timer](https://en.wikipedia.org/wiki/Watchdog_timer)
   * allows to reset and restart module from the sketch

 It also provides more diagnostic information like printing out time in milliseconds when particular exception was triggered.